Fregoli delusion

-The Fregoli delusion is a rare disorder in which a person holds a delusional belief that different people are in fact a single person who changes appearance or is in disguise.
+Fregoli delusion or Fregoli syndrome (FS) is a rare disorder in which a person holds a delusional belief that different people are in fact a single person who changes appearance or is in disguise.
 The syndrome may be related to a brain lesion and is often of a paranoid nature, with the delusional person believing themselves persecuted by the person they believe is in disguise.

-A person with the Fregoli delusion can also inaccurately recall places, objects, and events.
+A person with the Fregoli delusion may also inaccurately recall places, objects, and events.
 This disorder can be explained by "associative nodes".
 The associative nodes serve as a biological link of information about other people with a particular familiar face (to the patient).
 This means that for any face that is similar to a recognizable face to the patient, the patient will recall that face as the person they know.

 The Fregoli delusion is classed both as a monothematic delusion, since it only encompasses one delusional topic, and as a delusional misidentification syndrome (DMS), a class of delusional beliefs that involve misidentifying people, places, or objects.
 Like Capgras delusion, psychiatrists believe it is related to a breakdown in normal face perception.